Duty to God

 Boy’s Life Subscription Fee

 The fee is $12.00 for a full year (12 Issues).
 Boy’s Life is an essential part of the scouting program.
 It is proven that scouts who receive the subscription stay in Scouting longer, and advance to higher ranks.
-Please encourage the parents to subscribe the boys to this magazine.
+Please encourage the parents to subscribe the all scouts to this magazine.
 It is also great for family interaction and discussions.
 It is also a bargain compared to other leading children’s magazines, and it contains more information.

 The $33 registration fee per year is required for adults and youth in the traditional Scouting program.